 Summer Lunch – Serves a nutritious meal to over 100 children and teens, three days a week, in low-income areas in the Conestoga Valley School District from June through August.
 CVCCS partners with area churches and parks to provide the children a safe place to eat and offer fun activities to keep the kids busy.
 Learn More »

-Rooted Afterschool Tutoring and Mentoring Program – Provides one-on-one mentoring to children in 4th, 5th, and 6th grades who have been referred to us by their school because of behavioral or learning challenges and considered to be at-risk.
+Rooted Afterschool Mentoring Program – Provides one-on-one Christian mentoring to children in 4th, 5th, and 6th grades who have been referred to us by their school guidance counselor because of behavioral or learning challenges, family dynamics, and other factors.
 Rooted meets every Tuesday during the school year.
-The program offers math and reading tutoring, Bible study, group activities, and a healthy snack.
 Learn More »

-Back on Track Financial Coaching – Assists people, who work or have an income, to overcome a financial disaster and avoid becoming homeless due to an unexpected expense.
-CVCCS will pay a one-time bill (car repair, back rent, utility bill, application fee, etc.) in exchange for the client’s agreement to participate in three coaching sessions with our financial counselors.
-The goal is to teach clients financial literacy skills and how to create a plan to save and budget money.
+Back on Track Financial Coaching – Assists people, who make too much income to qualify for services, to overcome a financial hurdle and to avoid becoming homeless.
 In some cases, we may also refer clients to educational programs to enhance or learn new job skills with the intent to increase their income.
 Learn More »